-Figure 139 shows the trends of the revenue composition (based on the estimated total value, instead of sold revenue in Hawaii market) from the main species (bigeye, swordfish, and yellowfin) and all others during 2003-2022, while Figure 140 shows the price trends for bigeye, swordfish, and yellowfin for the same period.
+Figure 139 shows the trends of the revenue composition (based on the estimated total value, instead of sold revenue in Hawaii market) from the main species (bigeye, swordfish, and yellowfin) and others during 2003-2022, and Figure 140 shows the price trends for bigeye, swordfish, and yellowfin for the same period.
 Supporting data for Figure 139 and Figure 140 are presented in Table A-123 and Table A-124, respectively.

 It can be observed that bigeye tuna comprised the majority of fishery revenue for the longline fleet during 2003-2022.
 Revenue from yellowfin tuna has grown in recent years while revenue from swordfish had declined since 2012, but the percentage of revenue from swordfish went up again in 2021 and 2022.
 In 2022, bigeye tuna composed 61% of revenue for Hawaii permitted longline vessels, followed by yellowfin tuna 18%, and swordfish 14%, and other species composed of 17% of the total Hawaii longline revenue, while the 20-year averages were 65%, 10%, and 13% respectively.
 Fish prices have fluctuated in general and the prices of the three species merged to each other.
 Bigeye tuna price peaked in 2012 and has decreased since then, but increased significantly in 2021.
 Yellowfin tuna price has varied over time, and it peaked in 2013 and declined thereafter in general.
-However, yellowfin tuna prices of all the three main species went up with swordfish price increased more than bigeye and yellowfin.
+However, yellowfin tuna price went up considerably in 2018, approaching bigeye tuna prices.
+In 2022, the nominal prices of all the three main species went up with swordfish price increased more than bigeye and yellowfin.
 In 2022, swordfish price exceeded yellowfin price in 2022.